• SearchSearch Site

 Late Test for September 2025 Entry

-Once a late application to QMHS has been made, you will receive a ‘late applications form’ allowing you to state the reason for the late application.
+Once a late application to QMHS has been made, parents/carers will receive a ‘late applications form’ allowing you to state the reason for the late application.
 This will be considered by the Governors to determine if it is considered exceptional, or not.
 By definition, most reasons will not be exceptional.
-Candidates considered to have exceptional circumstances will be considered as having applied on-time.
-Candidates that are not deemed to have exceptional circumstances will be considered for a waiting list place only, once the first round of offers has been made.
-Students who perform well in the late test will still have the opportunity to be allocated a place at the school from our waiting list, so we encourage you to apply and to amend your Local Authority CAF / preference form, should you not already include us on the original form in October 2024.
-Please refer to the Admission Arrangements further explanation.
+Candidates considered to have exceptional circumstances will be considered as having applied on-time, whereas candidates that are not deemed to have exceptional circumstances will be considered for a waiting list place only, once the first round of offers have been made.

 Enquiries received after 1st February 2025